Towards an M5-Brane Model III: Self-Duality from Additional Trivial Fields: Introduction and results

 Altogether, we obtain an action that shares many features with an ideal M5-brane model (and significantly differs from it in other regards).
 Using adjusted metric string structures, its mathematical consistency is guaranteed: the various potential forms do indeed form a connection on a higher principal bundle, which can, in principle, be extended to topologically non-trivial space-times.
 The action is now accessible to standard perturbative quantization techniques, and we plan to study some quantum aspects in the near future.
 Clearly, one should quantize around a background $\langle \phi_s\rangle\gg0$, as otherwise the action is unstable.
 This is perhaps not surprising, as in a reduction to four dimensions, the expectation value $\langle \phi_s\rangle$ should be related to the Yang--Mills coupling constant (and $\langle B_s\rangle$ should be related to the $\theta$-parameter)~\cite{Saemann:2017zpd,Saemann:2017rjm}.
+A remaining issue to understand and address in the context of quantization is certainly the indefiniteness of the kinetic term for the tensor multiplet fields.
+We expect that a truncation to a subset of fields can cure this issue.

 We conclude that the two most evident obstacles in constructing an M5-brane model, namely the construction of an appropriate higher parallel transport and a simple action implementing self-duality, are now fully overcome.
 However, daunting problems remain, from the choice of the appropriate higher gauge group to formulating interesting conformal interactions of higher gauge fields in a $(2,0)$-supersymmetric form, and it certainly remains unclear if a classical M5-brane model can exist.